dannypsnl/violet-legacy/README.md

 ### Example

-> *NOTE* The project still in early stage, so everything in this section might not sync with source code
+> **Warning** The project still in early stage, so everything in this section might not sync with source code

 ```scm
 (: inc : int -> int)